 SEED Madagascar is a British Charity working in partnership with communities in the south east of Madagascar.
 We integrate high quality community health, sustainable livelihoods, education infrastructure and…

-Interested applicants should send a CV and a cover letter outlining how their skills and experience match the requirements in the role description…
+Interested applicants should send a CV and covering letter in English outlining how their skills and experience match the requirements in the role description criteria and…